sarthakmishra459/musicia/README.md

-# Musebox
+# Musicia

-Musebox is a simple and user-friendly music streaming application where users can explore, discover, and listen to their favorite songs.
+Musicia is a simple and user-friendly music streaming application where users can explore, discover, and listen to their favorite songs.
 It offers a wide range of features such as searching for songs, playlist,artists, and saving favorite songs for offline listening.

 ## Features
 - Song search: Users can search for songs by title, artist, or album.